-A Hawaii transplant living it up on the East Coast for the past 14 years (Boston and Stamford, CT).
-I write about food, books, adventures in CT and NYC, products I love, the oxford comma, and my current journey of trying to go from lazy sack of potatoes to marathon runner.
-But mostly I write about food.
-Feel free to email me at email@example.com.
+A Hawaii transplant living it up on the East Coast for the past 15 years (Boston and Stamford, CT).
+I write about food, books, adventures in CT and NYC, products I love, the oxford comma, and my current project of growing a baby girl.
+But mostly I write about food... and my growing belly.
+Feel free to email me at firstname.lastname@example.org.

 May 2, 2010

 I’ve decided to kill time with my commute by reading books, one per week (a la blog 52books style).
 So far so good, yet somehow I’ve fallen a little behind in posting my books.
 So here’s my book from 2 weeks ago: Julie & Julia - My Year of Cooking Dangerously.